SadWings/SadWings.github.io/index.md

 ---
 **Method Eight - VPN**

 On of the most secure ways to safeguard your privacy is to use a VPN (virtual private network) These are tools that connect to the interent anonymously by masking your IP address.
 This not only increases your privacy but also your security.
 Connecting to a public network such as free wifi in a cafe can leave your data vulnerable to eavsdroppers.
-Depending on what you're doing at the time, messages, log-in information or even banking details could be viewed by others.
+Depending on what you're doing at the time, messages, log-in information, or even banking details could be viewed by others.
+VPN's will hide mask your data so that you can use the internt anonymously.

 <img src= "assets/vpn.JPG" width="500">

 There are different types of VPN's available, some are more secure than others, some are free, and some require a subscription.
+Some of the best options to choose from are below:

+Paid:
+- NordVPN
+- Private Internet Access
+- Surfshark
+- ExpressVPN

+Free:
+- ProtonVPN
+- Windscribe
+- Hide.me